Kenizé Mourad

 Kenizé Hussain de Kotwara, generally known as Kenizé Mourad (born 11 November 1939), is a French journalist and novelist.
 Until 1983, she was a reporter for the Nouvel Observateur working in the Middle East.
 She then turned to literature, publishing the international best-seller De la part de la princesse morte (Regards from the Dead Princess) in 1987 which told the story of her family.
-Les jardins de Badalpour, further documenting her family history, followed in 1998.
+Les jardins de Badalpour followed in 1998, further documenting her family history.

 Early life and education

 She was born in Paris on 11 November 1939, Kenizé Hussain de Kotwara is the daughter of Selma Hanımsultan, who was the daughter of Hatice Sultan and the granddaughter of Murad V, Sultan of the Ottoman Empire.
 Her father was the Indian Raja of Kotwara, Syed Sajid Hussain Ali.
 After her mother died in poverty when she was two years old, she was brought up in a Catholic environment by a French family.
 Kenizé chose to use the name Mourad in honour of her great-grandfather who spent 30 years in prison.

 In 1970, upon graduating from the Sorbonne with a degree in Sociology and Psychology, she became a reporter for Le Nouvel Observateur in the Middle East, covering the Iranian revolution and the war in Lebanon.